Tristan971/EasyFXML/README.md

 }
 ```

-And finally here is how you would use some of the utilitaristic methods provided as well to display and hide the just-made window:
+And finally here is how you would use some of the utility methods provided as well to display and hide the just-made window:
 ```java
 // supposing we still are in that same class for simplicity public class SomeClass {